 The Janissaries: The Ottoman Empire's Elite Infantry and Their Complex Legacy

 The term Janissaries (from Turkish Yeniçeri, meaning "New Soldier" or "New Troop") evokes a powerful image of the Ottoman Empire at its zenith: a disciplined, formidable, and politically influential military corps that stood as the Sultan's elite guard and the world's first standing infantry army.
-More than just soldiers, the Janissaries were a unique socio-military institution that shaped the course of Ottoman history for over six centuries.
+Because of that, more than just soldiers, the Janissaries were a unique socio-military institution that shaped the course of Ottoman history for over six centuries.
 Understanding who they were requires moving beyond the simple label of "elite troops" to explore a complex system of recruitment, training, privilege, and power that ultimately became a double-edged sword for the empire they served.

 Detailed Explanation: Origins and Core Identity

 This was achieved through the devşirme system (meaning "collection" or "gathering").
 Under this practice, Christian boys from the empire's Balkan territories—primarily from regions like Albania, Bosnia, Bulgaria, Greece, and Serbia—were periodically levied.
-These boys, typically between the ages of 8 and 18, were taken from their families, converted to Islam, and subjected to an intensive, state-controlled education and training regimen.
+Plus, these boys, typically between the ages of 8 and 18, were taken from their families, converted to Islam, and subjected to an intensive, state-controlled education and training regimen.
 This process severed their ties to their past communities and forged a new, collective identity centered on the Sultan and the corps.
 They were not slaves in the common sense but were considered the Sultan's personal property (kuls), a status that came with immense privilege but also absolute obligation.
 Their core identity was thus built on a paradox: they were forcibly recruited converts who became the most powerful and loyal defenders of the Islamic Ottoman state.

 Step-by-Step Breakdown: From Recruit to Janissary